Orlando Sex Crimes Defense Lawyer

 Pleading guilty may or may not be in your best interests.
 You’ll benefit from the advice of an experienced criminal defense attorney who can get you the best result whether you decide to fight the charges or take a plea.
 Pleading guilty without the help of an attorney can result in excessively severe punishment, including a lifetime on the Florida sex offender registry.

 Conviction of any number of dozens of sex offenses can put you in the Florida Sex Offender and Predator System.
 This is a public database with your name, picture and address.
 Anyone can search you by name or find you by the neighborhood you are living in.
 People can print out flyers and post them around the neighborhood or hand them out on your street.

 Placement on the registry is a lifetime commitment.
 You must report to the sheriff regularly forever and update any change in your address within 48 hours.
 Failure to register or update changes is a federal crime that can send you to prison.
 Even a year after you are dead, your name and likeness still appear on the registry.

 Even worse, if you are convicted as a repeat sexual offender or of an offense involving physical violence or a minor, you could be sentenced under the Florida Sexual Predators Act.
 This could result in your involuntary civil commitment to a Florida mental facility for an indefinite period, and you may never get out.

 Get the Help You Need after a Sex Crime Arrest in Orange County

 People charged with sex crimes in Florida have more at stake than almost any other criminally accused defendant.
-Make sure you talk with an experienced criminal defense attorney who can advise you on your options and help you find the best solution possible in your situation.
-In Orlando, contact the O’Mara Law Group at 407-634-6604 for a no-cost, confidential consultation with a team of top-notch criminal defense attorneys led by a certified expert in Florida criminal law.
+Make sure you talk with an experienced Orlando sex crime lawyer who can advise you on your options and help you find the best solution possible in your situation.
+In Orlando, contact the O’Mara Law Group at 407-634-6604 for a no-cost, confidential consultation with a team of top-notch criminal defense lawyers led by a certified expert in Florida criminal law.